apigee-labs/rapier/README.md

 - parameters that are specific to querying a collection.
 Examples are limit, orderBy, direction (ascending | descending).
 These are essentially properties of the collection itself.
 - a "projection" parameter that limits the fields being returned.
 In that case, the valid values would be declared properties of the entity that defines the elements of the collection
 - parameters that select entities that match a particular property value.
 In this case the parameter is really a property of the the entity that defines the elements of the collection

-Given this structure, we may model query paramters more formally in the future.
+Given this structure, we may model query parameters more formally in the future.

 Rapier does not currently allow query parameters for entities - perhaps it should.